-The good news is homeowners have the power to mitigate as much stress as possible in your renovation project.
+The first step is remembering you have the power to mitigate as much stress as possible in your renovation project.
 If you prepare for the project ahead of time in a smart and comprehensive way, it doesn't have to be a headache.
 In fact, you can turn what can be a stressful process into one that is smooth, creative, and ultimately rewarding.
 Follow these steps to make your renovation as streamlined as possible.

 There are four general methods to renovating your kitchen, bath, or any other part of your home: labor only, designer only, architect-in-charge, and all-inclusive.
 Learn more about those options here.

 Before beginning your project, decide which method you'll use by gauging the scope and determining how involved you want to be.
 Small renovations such as painting your apartment or redoing a closet will likely require a labor-only contractor.
 On the other hand, if you are aiming for a gut renovation or multi-room remodel, using a labor-only contractor means you’ll be the one responsible for managing the project, visiting kitchen and bathroom showrooms, securing permits, paying fees, and much more.